TERMS & CONDITIONS AND

 - An illness or injury

-- Some other event outside of their control. and which has had, or is likely to have had, a material effect on that learner’s ability to take an assessment or demonstrate his or her level of attainment in an assessment
+- Some other event outside of their control. and which has had, or is likely to have had, a material effect on that learner’s ability to take an assessment or demonstrate their level of attainment in an assessment

 6.7.
 Special consideration should not give the learner an unfair advantage, neither should its use cause the user of the certificate to be misled regarding a learner’s achievements.
-The learner’s result must reflect his / her achievement in the assessment and not necessarily his / her potential ability.
+The learner’s result must reflect their achievement in the assessment and not necessarily their potential ability.

 6.8.
 Special consideration, if successful, may result in a post-assessment adjustment to the mark of the learner.
 The size of the adjustment will depend on the circumstances and reflect the difficulty faced by the learner.

-- Where an assessment requires the learner to demonstrate practical competence or where criteria have to be met fully, or in the case of qualifications that confer a License to Practice, it may not be possible to apply special consideration
+- Where an assessment requires the learner to demonstrate practical competence, criteria must be met fully, or in the case of qualifications that confer a License to Practice, it may not be possible to apply special consideration

 - In some circumstances, for example for on-demand assessments, it may be more appropriate to offer the learner an opportunity to take the assessment at a later date

-- During Covid-19, assessment and IQA will be provided in line with Ofqual Extraordinary regulatory Framework
+- During exceptional times,, assessment and IQA will be provided in line with current Ofqual Extraordinary regulatory Framework

 6.10.
 During the qualification development stage an equalities review is conducted to consider the accessibility of the qualification and the assessment methodology to determine if any reasonable adjustments and special consideration are required.
 The review is undertaken with consideration to the JCQ Access Arrangements and Reasonable Adjustments for General and Vocational qualifications.
 Once confirmed, qualification specific reasonable adjustments and special considerations are detailed within qualification related guidance.